 I gratefully acknowledge the generous support of the Manitoba Arts Council and Peguis T.L.E.
 Trust.
 Thanks to aceartinc. for allowing me to show my artwork in their space.
 Also, a huge thank you to my family, friends, and colleagues for all of their support in my artistic journey.
 Migwetch.

 Through pencil, paint, or digital platforms, Jordan Stranger communicates the importance of life, culture, and acceptance.
 Jordan’s works are deeply rooted in the traditions of his Indigenous culture.
 As an Oji-Cree individual, Jordan uses his life experiences to drive his artistic passions.
 He obtained his diploma in Graphic Design at Red River College in 2012 and has worked in advertising for the past 7 years.
 He commits his evenings and weekends to his artwork and works within his community creating murals and hosting art workshops for youth and adults.

 Life is about happiness.
 My work is an example of searching for it.

-Our new space is located at 208 Princess St, and we will be relocating in the fall.
+Our new space is located at 208 Princess St, and we will be relocating in June of 2021 (updated Dec.
+14, 2020).
 Our new space is accessible and we are so excited to finally be able to invite in folks who have never been able to enter our doors.
 Thank you to the Government of Canada, the Winnipeg Foundation, the City of Winnipeg and CentreVenture for making this incredible opportunity a reality!
 As well as thanks to all of our government partners who allow us to operate: the Manitoba Arts Council, the Winnipeg Arts Council and the Canada Council for the Arts.